meisterlampe99/cmd_scripts_vivado/README.md

 	- 'runSim TopModuleName'	runs a simulation of TopModuleName_tb, opens the GUI and adds some waveforms

-	- 'runBit TopModuleName'	synthesises, implements and generates the bitstream for TopModuleName
+	- 'runBit TopModuleName'	synthesizes, implements and generates the bitstream for TopModuleName

 	- 'config TopModuleName'	connects to the board and configures the